 If either of these metrics surpassed your expectations, take a look at your search impression share.
 That should confirm any suspicions about your spend — and, if there was room for increases, exactly how much.

-Design Your Holiday PPC Strategy Now
+Design Your Holiday PPC Advertising Strategy Now

 In the meantime, review our other digital marketing holiday guides at the links below: